JesseTG/melonds-ds/README.md

 What do these games have in common?
 **They're all remakes or enhanced ports with a suffix of "DS"!**

-I figured I'd get in on the fun.
+I see this core as an enhanced remake of the [legacy melonDS core][melonds-libretro], so I wanted to embody that in the name.

 # Special Thanks

-- The [melonDS team][melonds-github] for making a great emulator and for being very helpful on Discord.
+- The [melonDS team][melonds-github] for making a great emulator and for their help on Discord.
+- The [libretro team][libretro] for making a great app, for their help on Discord, and for fixing bugs in RetroArch that affected melonDS DS.
+- Everyone who's ever reported a bug, for their role in ensuring a polished product.
 - Nintendo, for all the memories.

 # Disclaimers